 Abstract: The Dow Jones Industrial Average (DJIA) index includes the stocks of 30 of the largest companies in the United States.
 It represents about a quarter of the value of the entire U.S. stock market.
 The changes in the DJIA index are often considered to be representative of the entire stock market.
 The basic aims of this paper are: firstly, to create the simple chaotic the DJIA stock market index growth model that is capable of generating stable equilibria, cycles, or chaos; secondly, to analyze the local stability of the DJIA index movements in the period 1982-2009; and thirdly, to discover the equilibrium level of the DJIA index in the observed period.
-This paper confirms the existence of the stable convergent fluctuations of the DJIA index in the observed period.
 Also, the golden ratio can be used to define the equilibrium level of the DJIA index in the presented chaotic model.

-Keywords: The DJIA index, Stability, Elliot waves, Chaos.
+Keywords: DJIA index, Stability, Elliot waves, Chaos.

-he Dow Jones Industrial Average (DJIA) includes the stocks of 30 of the largest companies in the United States.
+The Dow Jones Industrial Average (DJIA) includes the stocks of 30 of the largest companies in the United States.
 It is a price-weighted index.
 It represents about a quarter of the value of the entire U.S. stock market.
 The changes in the index explain the entire stock market dynamics.
 The Dow Jones Industrial Average (DJIA) was started on May 26, 1896 by Charles Dow, the editor of the Wall Street Journal and co-founder of Dow Jones & Co.
 On May 26, 1896, the Dow Jones industrial average began measuring stocks (12).
 Further, in 1928, the sum of the prices of the 30 stocks was divided by a special number called the "divisor" rather than by 30.
 This index was still identified as an "average."
 The Dow Jones Industrial Average (DJIA) is now based on the prices of the stocks of 30 major U.S. companies.
 The Dow Jones Industrial Average (DJIA) has following characteristics: (i) each company in the index is weighted by the price of its stock; (ii) the companies in the index are not representative of the market as a whole; (iii) the DJIA excludes dividend distributions; and (iv) the DJIA has evolved to include large tech and financial-services players.